Scenario-Transferable Semantic Graph Reasoning for Interaction-Aware Probabilistic Prediction: Generic Representation of the Static Environment

 \subsection{Representation in Fren\'{e}t Frame}

 In this work, we utilize the Fren\'{e}t Frame instead of Cartesian coordinate to represent the environment.
 The advantage of the Fren\'{e}t Frame is that it can utilize any selected reference path as the reference coordinate, where road geometrical information can be implicitly incorporated into the data without increasing feature dimensions.
 Specifically, given a vehicle moving on a reference path, we are able to convert its state from Cartesian coordinate ($x(t), y(t)$) into the longitudinal position $s(t)$ along the path, and lateral deviation $d(t)$ to the path.
 Note that the origin of the reference path is defined differently according to different objectives and each reference path will have its own Fren\'{e}t Frame.
+The following steps need to be performed throughout the testing process of the proposed architecture: \begin{enumerate} \item At each time step, map the current global position (in Cartesian coordinate) of each vehicle on to each possible reference path, which results in position under Fren\'{e}t coordinate. \item Perform the prediction algorithm under the Fren\'{e}t coordinate. \item Convert the predicted results back to Cartesian coordinate to visualize the result. \end{enumerate}